“Women’s economic empowerment is an illusion

 → Invest in infrastructure and public services which are geographically and financially accessible (water and sanitation, electricity and other types of energy, public transport, health services, information and communication technology and services, etc),

-→ Prioritise more remote regions with the clear objective of reducing poverty for women and their burden of unpaid domestic work.
+→ Prioritise more remote regions with the clear objective of reducing poverty for women and their overload of unpaid domestic work.

-→ Support the involvement of fathers and promote a better sharing of domestic and parental responsibilities
+→ Support the involvement of fathers and promote a better sharing of domestic and parental responsibilities.
+Sharing the care of a child is an entry point for changing mentalities.

-These recommendations are at the heart of the advocacy work of MMM, which continues to collect examples of policies and good practices around the “three Rs”.
+These recommendations are at the heart of MMM advocacy work, which continues to collect examples of policies and good practices around the “three Rs”.

 UN New York – The topic of Care took centre stage at the UN Commission on the Status of Women.
 We at MMM argue that despite its lack of market value in economic systems, the future of society through its chil